santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

  ## Compiling with GCC

-After you edit your source code with a text-editor, the next step is to to compile your program using gcc.
+After you edit your source code with a text-editor, the next step is to to compile your program using GCC.
+When you invoke GCC, it normally does preprocessing, compilation, assembly and linking.

 ```Shell